Atte Ke Pue/Gulgule for Ahoi Ashtami Recipe

-Making these Pue may seem easy but it a bit tricky.Many people complain that these are hard and dense after frying, or uncooked from inside.
+Making these Pue may seem easy but it a bit tricky.Many people complain that these become hard and dense after frying or remain uncooked from inside.

 Keep the below points in mind and trust me you will never complain.

 - To get soft and melt in mouth pue, beat the batter very well.
 It should be light, fluffy and airy.
 This activates the gluten in wheat flour which makes pue soft.